claws/quadcopter/doc/naza-m-lite/software/advanced/index.rst

-When the Cut Off Type is set to Immediate, once the motors have started and the throttle has gone over 10% then the motors will stop immediately (irrespetive of Control Mode; e.g. GPS Atti, Manual) when the throttle stick is brought back under 10% again.
+When the Cut Off Type is set to Immediate, once the motors have started and the throttle has gone over 10% then the motors will stop immediately (irrespective of Control Mode; e.g. GPS Atti, Manual) when the throttle stick is brought back under 10% again.

 In this mode if you move the throttle stick over 10% within 5 seconds of the